LeetCopilot Logo

 • Advanced/ML programs: $9,000-$12,000

-2. Aggressive Sales Tactics
+2. The Sales Tactics Are a Red Flag

 • First 2-4 weeks are high quality

-• Later modules decline in instructor quality
+• Later modules decline in quality

-• Large webinar-style classes with less interaction
+• Large webinar-style classes (100+ students) with minimal interaction

-• Mock interviewers sometimes have minimal experience
+• Mock interviewers sometimes have <2 years of experience

-Best Free Alternatives to Interview Kickstart
+NeetCode — The Best Free Alternative to Interview Kickstart

 • Free YouTube videos: High-quality walkthroughs for every problem

-• Pattern organization: Sliding Window, Two Pointers, Trees, Graphs, DP
+• Pattern organization: Sliding Window, Two Pointers, Trees, Graphs, DP (identical to IK's structure)

-• Active community: Discord server and Reddit support
+• Active community: Discord server with 50,000+ members

 What you get for free: